arlindaam/casechek-integration-challenge/README.md

 When a field is present but empty, I normalize it to `null` rather than leaving it as an empty string.
 I chose that because it creates a cleaner and more consistent JSON output, and it matches the prompt’s instruction to set unextractable implant fields to `null`.

 ## HL7 Context
-In a real hospital integration, this SIU message would likely be received from an EHR by an integration engine such as Qvera QIE.
-My JavaScript function would fit in the transformation/validation stage before the data is sent downstream to Casechek in structured form.
+In a real hospital integration, I would expect this SIU^S14 message to originate in the hospital’s EHR and pass through an integration engine such as Qvera before reaching Casechek.
+My JavaScript function would fit into the transformation stage of that pipeline, after the message is received and routed but before the data is sent downstream in structured form.
+Its role would be to extract the required scheduling and implant data, apply the business rules, and return clean JSON that Casechek can ingest.

-The message might arrive as a raw HL7 string through MLLP, a file drop, or an API-driven workflow.

-I would approach Qvera by learning:
-- How messages are received and routed
-- Where JavaScript runs in the pipeline
-- How retries and error queues are handled
-- What logging and observability are available
-- Whether downstream systems expect raw HL7, JSON, or both

-Before building a production integration, I would ask:
-- Are multiple AIS/AIL/AIP segments possible?
-- Can implant details appear outside NTE?
-- Are repeated fields expected?
-- What should happen when required case-level fields are missing?
-- What is the retry/error-handling strategy?
+By the time my code runs, I would expect to be working with the HL7 message in its original text form, since the parser is designed to read the segments and delimiters directly.

+Because I have not worked directly with Qvera before, my approach would be to learn it from the standpoint of where custom parsing logic fits into the overall interface workflow.
+I would first want to understand how messages are received, where transformation code runs, how errors are logged, and how failed messages are retried or replayed.

+Before building a production integration, I would want clear answers on the expected input format, how to handle missing or malformed fields, whether implant details always arrive in NTE segments, and how duplicate or out-of-order scheduling messages should be managed downstream.

 ## Edge Cases
 If this were going into production, I would also want to handle: